JessemanGray/JessemanGray/README.md

 - 👯 Looking to collaborate on projects where data can advance community and social causes.

-- 💬 Ask me about 🌱 green data practices, 3d data visualization and animations.
+- 💬 Ask me about 🌱 green data practices, 3d data visualizations and animations.

 <h3 align="left">Connect with me:</h3>